Adaptation and Acculturation

 - Adapting to a new country is a process that can be broadly divided into four stages.
 It is helpful to know where your newcomer patient is in this process, so that you can help them prepare for the challenges and opportunities ahead.
 Depending on where they are in the resettlement process, you may also need to tailor certain health messages.

-- The starting points for adapting to life in Canada vary according to several factors: where people have come from, their migration experience (why and how did they come here?), and current living conditions.
+- The starting points for adapting to life in Canada vary according to several factors: where people have come from, their migration experience (why and how did they come here?), their plan for the future, and current living conditions.
 There are many local resources that can help families adapt.
 It is important to be familiar with and help connect newcomers to the resources in your area, including social workers and settlement agencies.

 - Newcomers to Canada face many changes in their lives.
-They may maintain familiar medical practices, such as traditional healing or therapies that, in many situations, can be helpful.
+They may maintain familiar medical practices based on their culture and religion, such as traditional healing or therapies that, in many situations, can be helpful.
 Children and youth may feel ashamed that they don’t know about popular music or television shows, or find it difficult to dress like their new peers.
 Be sensitive to what may be comfortably familiar and uncomfortably new, and offer gentle advice or refer newcomers to groups or services that can help.

 - Keep an open mind when speaking with newcomers.
-Always verify that you have understood their ‘agenda’ and messaging, as well as making sure that they understand what you have tried to communicate.
+Always verify that you have understood their ‘agenda’ and messaging, and make sure that they understand what you have tried to communicate.
 The fear of not integrating successfully may lead newcomers to agree with a health professional when, in fact, the meaning of what they’ve agreed to is still unclear.

 - Remember that many newcomers have survived very difficult circumstances through their own resilience.
 Helping newcomer patients to identify and tap into their own strengths can facilitate improved health and adaptation.